 From the airport to the city centre Costa Rica

 There are two international airports in the capital of San José, Juan Santamaría International Airport and Tobias Airport.
 Another airport, Daniel Oduber, is located in Liberia.
-Although cars and buses are the most common means of transportation in the country, air travel is the fastest way to reach the most remote areas of the capital.
-In an average of 30 minutes from San José, it is easy to reach Tortuguero, Drake Bay, Puerto Jimenez, Golfito, Tamarindo, Nicoya, Liberia, La Fortuna or Quepos.
-Two companies operate daily flights throughout the country for an average of US$ 100 per trip: Nature Air and Sansa.
-Nature Air also offers flights several times a week to its neighbors in Panama (Bocas del Toro) and Nicaragua (Managua).
-The rates and time savings are very attractive.
-Finally, those who are apprehensive about air travel should be warned: the flights are made in small aircraft whose capacity rarely exceeds twenty people and this can shake in case of bad weather.
-As for luggage, it is preferable to travel light.
-On average, it should not exceed 12 to 15 kg per piece, with carry-on luggage limited to a handbag, laptop or camera.
+While cars and buses are the most widespread means of transport in the country, air travel is the fastest way to reach the regions furthest from the capital.
+In an average of just 30 minutes from San José, it's easy to reach Tortuguero, Drake Bay, Puerto Jimenez, Golfito, Tamarindo, Nicoya, Liberia, La Fortuna or Quepos.
+Green Airways (www.costaricagreenair.com) and Sansa (www.flysansa.com) operate daily flights throughout the country, with average fares starting at US$120.
+Fares and time savings are very attractive.
+Finally, those who are apprehensive about air travel should be warned: flights are made in small aircraft with a capacity that rarely exceeds twenty people, and can be shaky in bad weather.
+As for luggage, it's best to travel light.
+On average, it should not exceed 12 to 15 kg per piece, with carry-on baggage limited to a handbag, laptop or camera.

 Arrival by train Costa Rica